larsrickert/discord-player-plus/docs/api/core.md

 ### remove()

-Removes and destroys the player for the given guildId (if any).
-Will stop playing audio and leave voice channel if connected.
+Removes and stops the player for the given guildId (if any).

 - **Type**